timescale/docs/timescaledb/tutorials/sumulate-iot-sensor-data.md

 ### Step 1 - Set up your tables [](step1)
 First, connect to your database via `psql`.

-Second, create the “sensors” and “sensor_data” tables:
+Second, create the "sensors" and "sensor_data" tables:

 ```sql
 CREATE TABLE sensors(